'Strong bond' of Leeds LILAC co-housing residents

-LILAC, or Low Impact Living Affordable Community, is a development of 20 straw bale homes on the site of a former school in Bramley, Leeds, and is said to be the UK's first affordable, green co-housing project.'UK first'
+LILAC, or Low Impact Living Affordable Community, is a development of 20 straw bale homes on the site of a former school in Bramley, Leeds, and is said to be the UK's first affordable, green co-housing project.

 Dr Chatterton and his partner Tash Gordon are among the founding members of the scheme.

 Dr Gordon, the project's treasurer, said: "The UK has several other co-housing projects, several other ecological projects and lots of affordable housing projects but LILAC will be the first project that does all these three things together."

 After forming a Mutual Home Ownership Society, which will own and manage the homes and lease them to residents, LILAC's members negotiated the purchase of the plot of land from the city council and appointed architects to help them design the scheme.

 And while a construction firm has been building the homes this year, LILAC's members have been busy forging their community.

 They have held the necessary business meetings but have also been getting to know each other, with regular pub lunches, walks and other get-togethers.

 Dr Chatterton said: "We are building houses, that's the easy bit, but we are also building a community.
 Anyone can build houses. but it's really difficult to build communities.